This post may contain affiliate links. Please read my disclosure for more information.

-Make sure you are doing everything you can on each site you are listed on to get good reviews for your AirBnb property.
+Make sure you are doing everything you can on each site you are listed on to get good reviews and more potential guests for your Airbnb property.

 Stay pro-active with pricing on your airbnb home

 First of all don’t undercharge!
 I made that mistake in my first year.
 I realized later, that I could get a lot more per night that I charged in the beginning.
-So basically I lost a lot of money by not pricing appropriately.
+So basically I lost a lot of money by not pricing my Airbnb listing appropriately.

 But on the converse, you also want to lower your prices when appropriate in order to stay fully booked.
 I would much rather get a lower price for the house during the week, but get an actual booking then it sit vacant.

 Several lower priced nights together means a few hundred extra dollars in your pocket each month.
 You will also need to make sure you charge the guests for cleaning services and remember that you will pay Airbnb fees for each booking.

 Just try to make sure you are pro-active in ensuring your Airbnb short term rental property is consistently booked!